SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 ### Overview

-The **Apache Tomcat - Overview** dashboard provides a high-level view of information on visitor geographic locations, responses over time, and number of error codes and top urls causing error.
-In addition to this, you can monitor requests, error count and their rates, along with busy and idle threads for your Tomcat instance.
+The **Apache Tomcat - Overview** dashboard offers a high-level view of visitor geographic locations, responses over time, error codes, and the top URLs causing errors.
+Additionally, it allows you to monitor requests, error counts and rates, as well as busy and idle threads for your Tomcat instance.

 Use this dashboard to: